SDPTeam15/PolyEvents/summaries/sprint6.md

 as well.

 Next week, I'll spend some more time on the local cache, storing other information and doing more tests.

+# Florian

+This week, I implemented the Item requests feature of the app.
+It enables event providers to send the requests to the admins and they all appear on the admin hub.
+Later, we will

+My time estimates were good for both tasks, and I spend extra time on redesigning the material request activity.

+Next week, I will work a bit on the map, as I didn't work much on that part of the app.